Back in college I took a class on the great works of Hemingway and Fitzgerald. Never had two more romantic figures entered my view.

 Starving artists just trying to find a clean, well-lighted place to write.
 Parisian nights and Barcelona days.
 Champagne and cigarettes; war and women.
 My schoolgirl heart was enchantée, to say the least.

 Fast forward 20+ years and the scene doesn’t look quite so picturesque.
 Today a whiff of cigarette smoke turns my stomach, and more than half a glass of champagne means one thing: heartburn.

 As for the anxiety of not knowing where my next paycheck is coming from?
 Yeah, no thank you.

-Perhaps you, like me, dream of making a living from your writing.
+Perhaps you, like me, dream of making money writing books.
+And not just making money, making a living from it.
 Perhaps that’s why you’re following your dream of writing a book even though it seems, to some, like a completely impractical idea.

 And yet you’re not sure how to get from here to there.
 “There” being “making enough money from my writing that I do not have to live in a garret and drink my dinner.”

 That’s where I come in.
 My role as a book editor these past 20 years has afforded me the luxury of peeking behind the curtain at how authors actually do what they do.
 Including how they put food on the table and a roof over their heads.

 The fact is, most authors don’t make the lion’s share of their income from advances and royalties.
 Making a living writing books is a rare privilege.
 It’s not impossible, but it’s hella uncommon.
 Most authors write books out of love, and make their money in other ways.